 Writing Center, Founder & Director

-I’m grateful that my poetry has been published in many places, including the Los Angeles Times, Xavier Review, Southern Quarterly, Arkansas Review, Valley Voices, and in a wide variety of anthologies, including What Saves Us: Poems of Empathy and Outrage in the Age of Trump, The Night’s Magician: Poems about the Moon, Collective Brightness: LGBTIQ Poets on Faith Religion and Spirituality, Edited by Kevin Simmonds, Poetic Voices Without Borders 1 and 2, Edited by Robert Giron, Full Moon on K Street, Edited by Kim Roberts, Come Together-Imagine Peace, Edited by Phil Metres, Ann and Larry Smith.
+I’m grateful that my poetry has been published in many places, including The Southern Quarterly, The Los Angeles Times, Xavier Review, Southern Quarterly, Arkansas Review, Valley Voices, and in a wide variety of anthologies, including What Saves Us: Poems of Empathy and Outrage in the Age of Trump, The Night’s Magician: Poems about the Moon, Collective Brightness: LGBTIQ Poets on Faith Religion and Spirituality, Poetic Voices Without Borders 1 and 2, Full Moon on K Street, Come Together-Imagine Peace, Edited by Phil Metres, Ann and Larry Smith.
 My poems have also appeared in many journals including Poet Lore, Tidal Basin Review, Drumvoices Revue, Ibbetson Street, Word as Bond, Words.
 Beats.
 Life: The Global Journal of Hip Hop Culture, and Sojourners.

 I was born in Pomona, California, just outside of Los Angeles.
 After studying English at Loyola Marymount University in Los Angeles, I taught high school in Southern California and then went on to receive an M.Div. at the University of Notre Dame.
 I taught in Notre Dame’s Freshmen Writing Program before moving to Washington, D.C. in 2000, where I founded the Writing Center at Carroll High School, taught at American University, and currently teach in the Department of English at Gonzaga College High School.
-(Photo Credit above: J. Bigwood, at left: D. Vera)
+(Photo Credit above: J. Bigwood, at left: an unnamed US Postal Service Lettercarrier)

 An early member of D.C.
 Poets Against the War, I co-edited Cut Loose The Body: An Anthology of Poems on Torture and Fernando Botero’s Abu Ghraib.
 My co-editor on this project was poet and writer Rose Marie Berger.

 I’m grateful to the editors of Poet Lore, Tidal Basin Review, Little Patuxent Review, Fledgling Rag and Sligo who nominated my poems for Pushcart Prizes.
 Their encouragement and confidence means a great deal to me.
 I’m also grateful to the editors at Little Patuxent Review and staff at Baltimore’s Pratt Library for awarding their 2012 poetry prize to my poem “If Mamie Till Was the Mother of God.”